 The RE may use a categorical exclusion, if appropriate, or conduct an environmental assessment (EA).
-If an EA is required, REs are encouraged to review and use guidance issued by CEQ to conduct a concise and focused EA.
-See http://ceq.hss.doe.gov/ceq\regulations/Emergencies\and\NEPA\Memorandum\12 May2010.pdf
+If an EA is required, REs are encouraged to review and use guidance issued by the Council on Environmental Quality (CEQ) to conduct a concise and focused EA.
+See https://ceq.doe.gov/ceq_regulations/Emergencies_and_NEPA_Memorandum_12Ma_v2010.pdf